sftpplus/sftpplus-docs/src/doc_source/events/events.rst

 :Message: Opened file for reading at "%(path)s".
-:Groups: file-operation, informational, authenticated, http
+:Groups: authenticated, informational, http, file-operation
 :From version: 1.8.0
 :To version: None
 :Description: None